Practically 8,000-year-old cranium found in Minnesota River

 #8000yearold #skull #Minnesota #River

-A partial cranium from practically 8,000 years ago that was found by two kayakers in a river final summer shall be returned to Native American officials in Minnesota
+A partial cranium from almost 8,000 years ago that was discovered by two kayakers in a river final summer time can be returned to Native American officers in Minnesota

 ByThe Associated Press